Nasser Al Saeed

-Nasser Al Saeed (1923–unknown) was a Saudi Arabian writer and the founder of the Arabian Peninsula People's Union (APPU).
+Nasser Al Saeed (born 1923) was a Saudi Arabian writer and the founder of the Arabian Peninsula People's Union (APPU).
 He was one of the most significant critics of the Saudi royal family.
-He was kidnapped in December 1979 in Beirut, Lebanon, and there has been no information about his whereabouts since then.
+He was kidnapped in December 1979 in Beirut, Lebanon, and his whereabouts have been unknown since then.
 His case is the first reported instance of the state-sponsored abduction by Saudi Arabia.

 Biography

-Al Saeed was born in 1923 and hailed from a family from the Shammar tribe based in Hail.
+Al Saeed was born in 1923 to a Hail-based family belonging to the Shammar tribe.
 He was employed in Aramco.

-Al Saeed involved in protests against the royal establishment in 1947 due to the inefficiency of Saudi Arabia and other Arab countries to end the attempts to establish an Israeli state in the Middle East.
-The protests became much more intense following the establishment of Israel in 1948 and the recognition of the state by the U.S. which had close ties with Saudi Arabia.
+Al Saeed took part in protests against the Saudi royal establishment in 1947 due to the inefficiency of Saudi Arabia and other Arab countries to end the attempts to establish an Israeli state in the Middle East.
+The protests became much more intense following the establishment of Israel in 1948 and the recognition of the state by the U.S., which had close ties with Saudi Arabia.
 His opposition continued in the 1950s through radio broadcast.
 Al Saeed was one of the leaders of the strike among Aramco workers in 1953.
 Following this incident he was put under house arrest in Hail.
 At the end of the same year and in the early days of 1954 Al Saeed and other strike leaders formed the National Reform Front.
 They were secular and leftist and had connections with both Najdi and Hijazi people.
-In 1956 following the riots Al Saeed left Saudi Arabia and settled in Damascus, Syria, where he established the Nasserist Union of People of the Arabian Peninsula (ittihad sha'b al-jazira al-'arabiyya) in 1959 which was renamed as the Union of the Sons of the Arabian Peninsula.
-In 1960 the Union became a member of the Arab National Liberation Front which also included the Free Princes Movement founded by the Saudi royals led by Prince Talal bin Abdulaziz Al Saud.
+Following the riots in 1956, Al Saeed left Saudi Arabia and settled in Damascus, Syria, where he established the Nasserist Union of People of the Arabian Peninsula (ittihad sha'b al-jazira al-'arabiyya) in 1959 which was renamed as the Union of the Sons of the Arabian Peninsula.
+The Union became a member of the Arab National Liberation Front in 1960 which also included the Free Princes Movement founded by the Saudi royals led by Prince Talal bin Abdulaziz Al Saud.
 Al Saeed established the APPU in 1960.

-In 1963 he went to Sanaa, Yemen, where he founded an office for his organization.
+Al Saeed settled in Sanaa, Yemen, where he founded an office for the APPU in 1963.
 Later he left the Arab National Liberation Front and returned to Syria.

 Work

 His book, Tarikh Al Sa'ud (Arabic: History of Al Saud), was published in 1965.
-In the book Al Saeed claimed that in 1943 the Saudi ambassador to Egypt, Abdullah bin Ibrahim Al Mufaddal, asked Muhammad Al Tamimi to create a fake family tree for the Al Saud family and the family of Muhammad Abd al Wahhab, founder of Wahhabism, and to relate them to the origins of Prophet Muhammad.
+In the book Al Saeed claimed that the Saudi ambassador to Egypt, Abdullah bin Ibrahim Al Mufaddal, asked Muhammad Al Tamimi in 1943 to create a fake family tree for the Al Saud family and the family of Muhammad Abd al Wahhab, founder of Wahhabism, and to relate them to the origins of Muhammad.
 It is also argued in the book that the Al Saud have Jewish roots.
 Ghassan Salamé remarks that Tarikh Al Sa'ud is not objective and lacks the necessary evidence to support its strong claims against the Saudi royal family.